 The proponents of strategic planning know several standard ways of getting it done.
 It’s a no-brainer, they say.
 I have had just as many conversations with fellow residents and Council members who don’t see the point of strategic planning.
 The Village is what it is, they say, basic services work, recreational and educational opportunities are available to residents who seek them, the community is stable in every possible way.
 Nothing more is required than diligent maintenance of existing facilities and programs.

-Philosophically, I tend to end up in the middle, thus pleasing neither the advocates nor the critics of strategic planning.
+Philosophically, I end up in the middle, thus pleasing neither the advocates nor the critics of strategic planning.
 Few individuals I know are capable of thinking strategically; fewer still, including corporate CEOs and university presidents I have worked with, are able to share their gifts with entire organizations.

 Yet, there are times in the life of any organization when willingness to embrace strategic thinking and planning can make a real difference.
 It happens when organizations are so comfortable with their missions or market niches that they ignore new issues or trends within and without.